JamesLuAndJinpingcloud/codeSnippets/note.md

 > The definition of `postMessage`'s first argument changed to allow any structured data; however, not all browsers have implemented this change.
 So, it's best to always pass a string

 ---

+## 168. Aria roles.
+There are six different categories of aria roles:

+- 1. Widget roles like button, checkbox

+- 2. Composite roles like separator , tab , or scrollbar combobox and listbox (these are for dropdown menus), radiogroup , or tree

+- 3. Document structure this includes directory

+- 4. Landmark banner article, presentation, figure, main, navigation, and feed, and region are roles in this category

+- 5. Live region alert, log, marquee, and status are roles that might update with real-time information

+- 6. Window alert dialog and dialog are the only two roles in this category

+---